Constitution - 2025

 IV ORGANISATION

-1. General Meetings
+2. General Meetings

 The General Meeting may transact all business relevant to ISVA and will act as its supreme body with the power of final decision.
-Any proposed changes to the Constitution of ISVA must reach the secretariat at least 3 months before the General Meeting and be supported in writing by at least 5 members of ISVA.
-Such proposals must be circulated to all members of ISVA at least 1 calendar month before the General Meeting.
+Any proposed changes to the Constitution of ISVA must reach the secretariat at least three months before the General Meeting and be supported in writing by at least five members of the ISVA.Such proposals must be circulated to all members of the ISVA at least one calendar month before the General Meeting.

-2. Special Meetings
+3. Special Meetings

 These may be held by telephone conference or electronic mail as appropriate and as deemed necessary by either the Executive Committee of ISVA, or by request of at least 5 member countries.
 These meetings shall cover only such matters that need urgent attention and cannot wait for the next General Meeting.

 Vice President: This person would normally be expected to succeed the President at the next General Meeting but may not necessarily do so.
 The incumbent is expected to assist the president in all ISVA matters as requested.
-The Vice President will act as chairman of ISVA meetings or ISVA representative if the President is unable to do so.
+The Vice President will act as Chairperson of ISVA meetings or ISVA representative if the President is unable to do so.

 Secretary/Treasurer: The incumbent shall arrange all meetings and other activities as directed by the President, and keep adequate records of all matters pertaining to the ISVA.
 Any financial matters shall also be the responsibility of the Secretary.